Unveiling gravity's quantum fingerprint through gravitational waves

 Here we denote $\hat{N}_i = \hat{{a}}_{i}^{\dagger}\hat{a}_{i}$ and we have taken only $\epsilon_+$ polarization into account.
 Here we treat $H_{\textrm{int}}(t)$ as perturbation.
 The above expression shows that the two HOs are interacting with GWs individually and therefore these interactions are local in nature.
 This does not cause any interaction between the HOs at the classical level.
 Here we are interested to see whether the quantum nature of $\hat{\gamma}(t)$ can produce any quantum communication between these oscillators.

 Since the interaction is time-dependent, the system can be studied within the time-dependent perturbation theory, in which the interaction picture is the suitable formalism.
-Consider that the two-dimensional HO system and the graviton both were initially ($t=0$) in the ground state $\ket{00;0}_{t=0}=\ket{0,0}_{HO}\otimes\ket{0}_G$.
-Such a choice leads to initially non-entangled state between HOs.
+Consider that the two-dimensional HO system and the graviton both were initially ($t=0$) in the ground state $\ket{00;0}_{t=0}=(\ket{0}_{1}\otimes\ket{0}_{2})_{HO}\otimes\ket{0}_G$.
+Such a choice leads to an initially unentangled state between the HOs.
 Then, in the interaction picture, the time evolution of the state is given by

 where ${\hat U}^{\hat{\gamma}}_{\text{int}}(t,0)={\hat T}e^{-\frac{i}{\hbar}{\int_{0}^{t}{\hat {H}}_{\textrm{int}}^I(t^\prime)dt^\prime}}$. ${\hat T}$ represents the time-ordered product between the operators. ${\hat {H}}_{\textrm{int}}^I$ is given by